rido-min/IoTHubMQTTBrokerPreviewSamples/README.md

    * If you don't have an Azure subscription, [create one for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
 This feature is not available for existing IoT Hubs in this release.
    * Central EUAP is the only region where MQTT Broker is currently supported.
    * You can customize the SKU and number of units for this IoT Hub in the template.
 3. Azure CLI.
-You can run all commands in this quickstart using the Azure Cloud Shell, an interactive CLI shell that runs in your browser.
-If you use the Cloud Shell, you don't need to install anything.
-If you prefer to use the CLI locally, this quickstart requires Azure CLI version 2.17.1 or later.
+* This quickstart requires Azure CLI version 2.17.1 or later.
 Run az --version to find the version.
 To install or upgrade, see [Install Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
+* In this release, topic space management commands can be enabled as follows.

-To use the Azure IoT extension for Azure CLI with Topic Space, first remove the current Azure IoT extension using:
+Remove the current Azure IoT extension using:

   ``` azure cli
   az extension remove -n azure-iot
   ```

-   Then, run the following command:
+Run the following command to re-add Azure IoT extension:

   ``` azure cli
   az extension add --source 'https://topicspaceapp.blob.core.windows.net/files/azure_iot-255.255.3-py3-none-any.whl'
   ```
 For more details on the Azure IoT extension for Azure CLI see [here](https://github.com/Azure/azure-iot-cli-extension).
 For Windows, please use `PowerShell`.

 4. Clone the [repo](https://github.com/Azure/IoTHubMQTTBrokerPreviewSamples)